zachpuck/cma-ssh/README.md

 ## Developement

+The Kubernetes cluster on which the `cma-ssh` is installed must have network access to a MAAS server.
+Within the CNCT lab this means you must be in the Seattle off or logged onto the VPN.
-You will need to [generate an API Key][generate-an-api-key] using the MAAS GUI.
+Additionally you will need  to
+[generate an API Key][generate-an-api-key] using the MAAS GUI.

 To test `cma-ssh` you can use `kind` and `helm`.
 For example: